 All that’s left is to install new baseboards.
 Our old baseboards were in bad shape, so we’re planning on installing new ones.
 When the boards butt up with kitchen cabinets, usually a toe kick is needed.
 It’s trimmable and conceals all the viewable ends.
 But, even without our baseboards or toe kicks, look at how beautiful our new floors look!

-Leave a comment if you have any questions or reviews about the Duravana line of flooring.
+Leave a comment if you have any questions or reviews about the Duravana plank flooring.
 I’m here to help!